Tensor categories for vertex operator superalgebra extensions: Applications

 In other words, this bilinear form is non-degenerate if and only if $V$ is simple.

-Let $V$ now be a \VOSA{}; then one views $V$ as a simple current extension of order two of the even vertex operator subalgebra $V^\even$.
-This means that the odd part $V^\odd$ of $V$ is a self-dual simple current.
-Assume that $V^\even$ satisfies the same condition as $V$ above, so that $V^\even$ is simple if and only if the unique invariant symmetric bilinear form on $V^\even$ is non-degenerate.
+Let $V$ now be a \VOSA{} which is an order-two simple current extension of its even vertex operator subalgebra $V^\even$.
+That is, the odd part $V^\odd$ of $V$ is a self-dual simple current.
+Assume that $V^\even$ satisfies the same conditions as $V$ above, so that $V^\even$ is simple if and only if the unique invariant symmetric bilinear form on $V^\even$ is non-degenerate.
 This induces a supersymmetric invariant bilinear form on $V=V^\even\oplus V^\odd$ by \cite[Lemma 3.2.5]{Car} and the same argument as above carries over so that this induced bilinear form is non-degenerate if and only if $V$ is simple. \end{rema}